miniBill/witch-awakening/DLCs/Core/Quests.md

 + Races are designed to require an average time of 2+ hours before the 1st place gets claimed.

 ### Sidebar
-If you are not a racer, racers can have "support crew” they can call in for service or support up to 3 times per day for up to an hour per stay, having only 1 of each pellet per visit.
+If you are not a racer, racers can have \"support crew\" they can call in for service or support up to 3 times per day for up to an hour per stay, having only 1 of each pellet per visit.

 ### Sidebar
 The racer can lend support crew their own pellets for use, if needed.
 Support crew can bring items with them, even leaving relics behind.
 Also, food and water.